What You’ll Learn 🎯

 Accelerance | Acceleration / Force |

-The estimation of the frequency response function depends upon the transformation of data from time to the frequency domain.
-For this computation, we use the Fast Fourier transform (FFT) algorithm which is based on a limited time history.
-The frequency response functions satisfy the following single and multiple input relationships:
+The estimation of the frequency response function depends on transforming data from the time domain to the frequency domain.
+This computation is performed using the Fast Fourier Transform (FFT) algorithm, which operates on a limited time history.
+The resulting frequency response functions satisfy the following single- and multiple-input relationships:

 Single input relationship

-Xp is a spectrum of the output, Fp is a spectrum of the input, and Hpq is frequency response function.
+Xp represents the spectrum of the output, Fp is the spectrum of the input, and Hpq is the frequency response function.

 Multiple input relationship

-In the image below we can see an example of two inputs - two outputs case.
+In the image below, we can see an example of a two-input, two-output case.

 Modal test and modal analysis in DewesoftX software

-Modal test and analysis are used to determine structural modal parameters, such as modal frequencies, damping ratios, and mode shapes.
-The measured excitation and response (or only response) data are utilized in modal analysis, and then dynamic signal analysis and modal parameter identification are processed.
-Modal test and analysis techniques have been developed for more than three decades, and a lot of progress has been made.
-It has been widely applied to the engineering field, such as the dynamic design, manufacture and maintenance, vibration and noise reduction, vibration control, condition monitoring, fault detection, model updating, and model validation.
+Modal testing and analysis are used to determine structural modal parameters such as natural frequencies, damping ratios, and mode shapes.
+Measured excitation and response data (or only response data) are utilized in modal analysis, followed by dynamic signal analysis and modal parameter identification.
+Modal test and analysis techniques have been developed over more than three decades, with significant advancements made during this time.
+These techniques have been widely applied in engineering fields such as dynamic design, manufacturing and maintenance, vibration and noise reduction, vibration control, condition monitoring, fault detection, model updating, and model validation.

-These modal parameters are also needed for mathematical models.
-Parameters like resonance frequency, structural damping, and mode shapes are experimentally measured and calculated.
+These parameters are also necessary for building accurate mathematical models.
+Experimentally measured values such as resonance frequency, structural damping, and mode shapes are calculated during the process.

-The Dewesoft Modal Test module is what you use when performing structural dynamic test measurements of objects.
-The Modal Test provides calculated FRF functions (amplitude and phase) over a certain frequency range.
+The Dewesoft Modal Test module is used to perform structural dynamic measurements.
+It provides calculated Frequency Response Functions (FRFs), including amplitude and phase, over a defined frequency range.

-The Dewesoft Modal Test module also provides tools to determine modal parameters as well, but these tools only apply for simple structures, having lightly damped and well separated modes.
+While the Dewesoft Modal Test module also offers tools to estimate modal parameters, these are most suitable for simple structures that are lightly damped and have well-separated modes.

-Then the points for excitation and response are selected and linked to the defined geometry.
-The test person knocks on the test points while the software collects the data.
-Next to extracting phase and amplitude, it is possible to animate the structure for the frequencies of interest.
-The coherence acts as a measure for the quality.
-The modal circle display widget provides higher frequency precision and damping factors for modes on simple structures.
-For additional analysis and for handling complex structures you continue using the modal analysis module.
+Then, excitation and response points are selected and linked to the defined geometry.
+During the test, the user taps on the test points while the software collects the data.
+In addition to extracting phase and amplitude, the structure can also be animated at the frequencies of interest.
+Coherence is used as a measure of data quality.
+The modal circle display widget allows for higher precision in frequency and damping factor estimation on simple structures.

-If desired the data can be exported to several file formats like the widely used UNV format.
+If needed, data can be exported to several formats, including the widely used UNV format.

 LTI - linear, time-invariant systems

-At first, we have to assume that the methods described here apply to LTI (linear, time-invariant) systems or systems that come close to that.
-LTI systems, from applied mathematics which appear in a lot of technical areas, have the following characteristics:
+First, we must assume that the methods described here apply to LTI (Linear Time-Invariant) systems, or systems that closely approximate LTI behavior.
+LTI systems—common in applied mathematics and widely used across various technical fields—exhibit the following characteristics:

 Linearity: the relationship between input and output is a linear map (scaled and summed functions at the input will also exist at the output but with different scaling factors)